-Recently, Scientists from the Iowa State University in Ames, IA have developed a 3D paper-based microbial fuel cell (MFC).
-This 3D paper-based microbial fuel cell can take benefits of capillary action to instruct the liquids through its system.
+Scientists from the Iowa State University in Ames, IA, recently developed a 3D paper-based microbial fuel cell (MFC).
+This 3D paper-based microbial fuel cell can take the benefit of capillary action to instruct the liquids through its system.
 It also can remove the requirement for extrinsic power.
-For five day, this paper based MFC works and shows generating current as the output of biofilm formation on the anode.
+For five days, this paper-based MFC works and shows generating current as the output of biofilm formation on the anode.
 The system generates 1.3 μW of power and 52.25 μA of current.

 Nastaran Hashemi, Ph.D., Assistant Professor of Mechanical Engineering, “Complete power generated in this device is usable because no electricity is required to run the fluid through the device.
 This is crucial in the advancement of these devices and the expansion of their applications.”

 It then discharges dissolved redox molecules and biological nanowires.
-Although, it proof that direct contact between different S. Oneidensis MR-1 and the electrode has little effect on the current generation.
+Although, it is proof that direct contact between different S. Oneidensis MR-1 and the electrode has little effect on the current generation.
 It supports a resolved electron removal mechanism.
-Biofilm supports through absorbing of the redox molecules to the electrode.
-It makes microbial fuel cells to essentially have high power density.
+Biofilm supports by absorbing the redox molecules to the electrode.
+It makes microbial fuel cells essentially have high power density.

-It does not fully represent electrical generating abilities of microbial fuel cells.
-For the first time, this device illustrates the longer duration of use and ability to operate separately, a demonstration that could help to expand the number of situations where microbial fuel cells can be applied.
+It does not fully represent the electrical generating abilities of microbial fuel cells.
+For the first time, this device illustrates the longer duration of use and ability to operate separately.
+This demonstration could help to expand the number of situations where microbial fuel cells can be applied.

 Currently, the team is investigating options for managing the voltage output and creating a stable current.
 Controlled environment tests will support the management of the system’s output and yield more stable results.
 For excellent use and a decrease in cost, the team would also like to find a device that will not require using Nafion and Potassium Ferricyanide in its application.